Rosstat: An Overview

 Significant Events

-In November 2024, Rosstat released a report noting a significant rise in the prices of butter and other dairy products throughout Russia.
-This development raised concerns among consumers and policymakers, attributed to global market fluctuations, domestic supply challenges, and increasing production costs.
+In November 2024, Rosstat released a report highlighting a significant increase in the prices of butter and other dairy products throughout Russia, raising concerns among consumers and policymakers.
+This increase was attributed to global market fluctuations, domestic supply challenges, and rising production costs.
 Additionally, Rosstat reported a 1.7% increase in butter production from January to August 2025, totaling 228,000 tons, reflecting adjustments in the dairy sector to meet rising demands.
-Furthermore, updated data showed that ice cream production from January to August 2025 amounted to 454.5 thousand tons, a slight decrease of 0.4% compared to the same period in 2024, when production was 456.3 thousand tons.
+Ice cream production from January to August 2025 amounted to 454.5 thousand tons, a slight decrease of 0.4% compared to the same period in 2024.
+Furthermore, Rosstat provides data indicating that milk production in Russia increased by 4% in 2025, totaling 21.502 million tons, and despite a 0.6% decrease in the number of cattle in agricultural organizations, milk production increased by 3.6%.

 Plans and Future Outlook

-Looking ahead, Rosstat aims to advance its methodologies by incorporating technologies such as machine learning and data analytics.
-These enhancements are intended to provide more detailed insights into sector-specific trends, including those within the dairy industry.
+Looking forward, Rosstat aims to enhance its methodologies by incorporating technologies such as machine learning and data analytics to provide more detailed insights into sector-specific trends, including the dairy industry.
 Additionally, Rosstat plans to strengthen its collaborations with international statistical organizations to ensure its methodologies align with global best practices.